You don’t blog? (5/5: the finale!)

 A blogcon is just like any other trade fair.
 Indeed, they are usually organised by the same event-planning companies that organise industrial trade fairs, military armament expositions, car roadshows, music festivals and cosplay conventions.

-Visitors pay good money for tickets and their spends at the event bring good revenue for the hotels, convention centre and the shops that supply these ‘pretend writers’ with food, drinks, shopping and other sellables.
+Visitors pay good money for tickets — and their spends at the event bring good revenue for the hotels, convention centre and the shops that supply the food, the drinks, the shopping and other sellables to these ‘pretend writers’ that you denigrate them as.
 Bloggers are just normal consumers and blogcons are consumer-driven fairs.
 The networking done at blogcons (and especially at cosplay- and comic-cons) rakes in the cash on the spot.

-You need to make your employers understand this.
+You need to make your employer understand this.

 Another example: Social Media Week is a major international event held simultaneously across several different continents.
 Venues are hotels, convention centres, nightclubs, restaurants and other high-class joints.
 I’ve been to some SMW events.
 The booze, the grub, the souvenirs and whatnot might come free for guests, but imagine the revenue for the suppliers.